Bug #593

 In practice one would probably have to do some interpolation at the threshold to avoid abrupt color changes when a sector's light level gradually changes.

-#5 Updated by danij over 15 years ago
+#5 Updated by danij almost 16 years ago

 That would certainly help.
 However, the main issue I have with this is not the blending/balancing of the light values, rather the "shape" of the sky light colour depends entirely upon the geometry of the map itself, as it is uniform sector lighting.
 The result is light that appears to travel around corners, extend much too far (E3M8) or simply look uneven in maps more complex than the relatively basic maps in the IWADs.